Are you a beginner runner struggling to build endurance? Or an experienced athlete looking to take your performance to the next level?

-Intermediate and advanced runners can benefit from this method too as it can help them stay safe while nursing an injury as well as improve their race times, according to Jeff Galloway.
+But don’t be fooled into thinking this method is only for beginners.
+Intermediate and advanced runners can also benefit from the Run-Walk Method.
+In fact, it can help them stay safe while nursing an injury and even improve their race times.

 To make the most out of this method, take the walk breaks before fatigue starts to set in.